sakshamthegreat/probable-carnival/x_team_rules.md

 Team will communicate in person, or on GroupMe about what tasks they wish to work on, and based on this, tasks will be assigned.
-Team members may also say how confident they feel doing their respective assignments, and can request for a second team member to work with them.
+Team members may also say how confident they feel doing their respective assignments, and can request for additional team members to work with them.
 If any conflicts come up regarding members wanting to do the same task, the team leader will step in and resolve issues.